jere-mie/vgdc-constitution/Executive.md

 2. These positions shall be elected in according to the procedures set forth below and by the board consistent with the below.

-3. Each person who holds or who is elected into an Executive Position shall be a Full Time Undergradute Students at the University of Windsor during the Fall and Winter Semesters (hereinafter "Primary Term") of their term, and shall be Undergraduate Student at the University of Windsor during the Summer and Intersession Semesters immediately prior to their Primary Term.
+3. Each person who holds or who is elected into an Executive Position shall be a Full Time Undergradute Student at the University of Windsor during the Fall and Winter Semesters (hereinafter "Primary Term") of their term, and shall be Undergraduate Student at the University of Windsor during the Summer and Intersession Semesters immediately prior to their Primary Term.

 ### §1.1 Correspondance with the UWSA